-OAMIC knows that merely thinking about a legal malpractice claim, much less being on the receiving end of one, can be an unnerving experience.
-Because of this, we’ve made the process of claims reporting as easy and painless as possible.
+We know merely thinking about a legal malpractice claim, much less being on the receiving end of one, can be an unnerving experience.
+We’ve made the process of claims reporting as easy as possible.

 The easiest way to initiate the claims reporting process is to visit our portal.
-Or, if you prefer, you can call our claims staff at 405-471-5380.
+You may also call us 405-471-5380.

-You will then be asked to complete a form and to provide a written narrative that summarizes the nature of your representation and the circumstances of the allegations.
-You might also be asked to meet with us or to provide a complete copy of the case file.
+You will be asked to complete a form and provide a written narrative that summarizes the nature of your representation and the circumstances of the allegations or incident.
+You may also be asked to meet with us or to provide a complete copy of the case file.

-When a claim is reported to OAMIC, it is immediately reviewed to determine if the error can be corrected or the damage mitigated in any way.
+When a report is made to OAMIC, it is immediately reviewed to determine if the error can be corrected or the damage mitigated in any way.